Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Introduction

-Holographic deep thermalization (HDT)~\cite{zhang2025holographic} extends the Maxwell's demon type of bath-system interaction to the state ensemble generation.
-Via repeated interaction, measurement and reset, a small bath system still enables the generation of Haar random pure states, allowing a reduction of quantum memory in genuine random state generation.
-In the initial proposal~\cite{zhang2025holographic}, however, each unitary interaction between the system and bath is assumed to be a fixed unitary sampled from Haar ensemble.
-The initial theory and experimentation in Ref.~\cite{zhang2025holographic} focuses on quantum circuit dynamics and the Hamiltonian realization of HDT is not well understood.
-Indeed, in a Hamiltonian dynamics, the effective realization of each Haar-typical unitary requires a long evolution time and therefore potentially creates a challenge in experiments.
+While a large bath compared to the system is essential for deep thermalization~\cite{ho2022exact,cotler2023emergent} and quantum thermalization~\cite{reimann2008foundation,rigol2008thermalization,short2011equilibration,rigol2012alternatives,short2012quantum}, a small bath with certain dynamical control also plays an important role in statistical physics~\cite{metcalf2020engineered}, \QZ{as exemplified by the famous “Maxwell’s demon”~\cite{ciccarello2022quantum}.} \QZ{ Via repeated interaction, measurement and reset, holographic deep thermalization(HDT)~\cite{zhang2025holographic} further allows a small bath to enable Haar random pure states on the system.} In the initial proposal~\cite{zhang2025holographic}, however, each unitary interaction between the system and bath is assumed to be a fixed unitary sampled from Haar ensemble.
+While effective for circuit-based platforms, this assumption leaves open the question of how HDT can be faithfully realized using continuous Hamiltonian dynamics.
+In particular, implementing Haar-typical unitaries typically requires long evolution times, which may present constraints for experimental realizations.

-In this work, we extend the study of holographic deep thermalization to Hamiltonian dynamics and uncover a subtle interplay between thermalization and the quantum Zeno effect~\cite{misra1977zeno,FACCHI200012,facchi2022quantum,mccusker2013experimental,schafer2014experimental,signoles2014confined}.
-By employing an interacting Hamiltonian and performing intermediate measurements on the bath, we aim to generate Haar-random states.
-Our findings show that increasing the number of intermediate measurements generally enhances the randomness of the resulting state ensemble.
-However, beyond a certain threshold, excessive measurements trigger the quantum Zeno effect, inhibiting the system's evolution and diminishing the ensemble's randomness.
-We provide both analytical and numerical insights to determine the optimal number of measurements that maximizes Haar-randomness, given a fixed total evolution time.
+In this work, we extend the study of holographic deep thermalization to Hamiltonian dynamics and uncover a subtle interplay between anti-Zeno thermalization and the quantum Zeno effect.
+By employing an interacting Hamiltonian and performing intermediate measurements on the bath, we aim to generate Haar-random states. \QZ{Given a fixed evolution time,} our findings show that increasing the number of intermediate measurements \QZ{initially enhances the randomness of the resulting state ensemble, in analogy to the anti-Zeno effect(AZE)~\cite{kofman2000,Facchi2001,Fischer2001,Chaudhry2014,Leppenen2022,Gumber2023,Zhang2025}.} However, beyond a certain threshold, excessive measurements trigger the \QZ{quantum Zeno effect(ZE)~\cite{misra1977zeno,FACCHI200012,facchi2022quantum,mccusker2013experimental,schafer2014experimental,signoles2014confined,slichter2016quantum,Becker2021,zeni2025,Li2018,Biella2021}}, inhibiting the bath's evolution and diminishing the ensemble's randomness.
+We provide both analytical and numerical insights to determine the optimal number of measurements that maximizes Haar-randomness for a fixed evolution duration. \QZ{Our results generalize AZE and ZE to partial mid-circuit measurement and connect them to deep thermalization. }